 - K-State Polytechnic Professional Education & Outreach Testing Center for Salina, Kansas, area students (free of charge)

 - Testing facility at a university or community college campus.
-(Please reference the NCTA site for some available options.
-This list is not an exhaustive list of acceptable testing centers.)
+Reference the National College Testing Association website for available options.
+This list is not an exhaustive list of acceptable testing centers.